orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

-  However, if you're still using legacy environment variables, you'll get some warning encouraging you to update to the new namings since the backward compatibility might be removed one day (currently planed in June 2021).
+  However, if you're still using legacy environment variables, you'll get some warning encouraging you to update to the new namings since the backward compatibility might be removed at any time.

 Introduction